 Ministry of Forests, Lands, Natural Resource Operations and Rural Development

 Dear Minister Conroy,

-Today, over 74% of the original productive Old-Growth forests on British Columbia’s southern coast have been logged, including well over 90% of the valley bottoms where the largest trees grow.
-The highest productivity areas, with monumental Red Cedar trees over 11 feet in diameter and with heights in excess of 60 meters tall, are being cut to mere stumps without regard for their immense role in our ecosystems.
-Sadly, only 415,000 hectares of the highest productivity old-growth forest (forests that support large trees) remains.
+Today, over 74% of the original productive old-growth forests on British Columbia’s southern coast have been logged, including well over 90% of the valley bottoms where the largest trees grow.
+The highest productivity areas, with monumental redcedar trees over 11 feet in diameter and with heights in excess of 60 meters tall, are being cut to mere stumps without regard for their immense role in our ecosystems.
+Sadly, only 415,000 hectares of the highest productivity old-growth forest (forests that support large trees) remain.

 We have entered a new era of climate emergency and yet, despite awareness of these horrifying statistics, your government is failing to take adequate action.